How to Grip a Bat. Door Knocking Knuckles, Big Knuckles, or Rings?

 One of the first Google results is some guy named Chris Fay on eHow.com who says:

 Line up your "door-knocking knuckles."
 This may feel uncomfortable at first, however with practice it will become second nature.
-This allows your wrists to roll properly after making contact with the baseball this grip will promote roll at contact.
+This allows your wrists to roll properly after making contact with the baseballthis grip will promote roll at contact.

-Here's another eHow.com contributor, Mickey Hiter from Sandlotter.com who says:
+Here's another eHow.com contributor, Mickey Hiter

 When gripping a baseball bat, we need to make sure that the bat is being held in the fingertips and not back here in the meat or the palm of the hand.
 The way we can check that is to simply line up our door knocking knuckles and that's the first knuckles that we, or the middle knuckles in the middle of our hand.
 If those knuckles are lined up, then we're gripping the baseball bat appropriately.
 To make sure with the little kids, I asked them to stand up their first fingers.
 If their fingers stand straight up, then they're holding the bat correctly.
 If their fingers are going in this direction, they are not, they're holding it too much back in their hand.
 To grip the bat appropriately again we need to have the bat in our fingertips and if we line up our door knocking knuckles and our first fingers can stand straight up, then we're holding the bat correctly.